AndreyPavlov123/demo_translator/README.md

 Demo translator app using SkyEng API

+## Building
+- Build with Android Studio 4.0.1 and higher

 ## Technologies
 - Android Architecture Components
   - Hilt (Dependency Injector by Google based on Dagger 2)